pminina01/readthedocs/AsyncWrapper-target.md

 _timeToSleepBetweenBatches_ - Time in milliseconds to sleep between batches.
 Integer Default: `50`.
 When set to `0`, this  will lead to a high CPU usage.

 _batchSize_ - Number of log events that should be processed in a batch by the lazy writer thread.
-Integer Default: 100
+Integer Default: 100 (NLog 4.4.2 and newer has Default: 200)

+_FullBatchSizeWriteLimit_ - Max number of consecutive full BatchSize writes to perform within the same timer event.
+Integer Default:5 (Available from NLog 4.4.2)

 _overflowAction_ - Action to be taken when the lazy writer thread request queue count exceeds the set limit.
 Default: Discard
 Possible values:
  * Block - Block until there's more room in the queue.
  * Discard - Discard the overflowing item.
  * Grow - Grow the queue.